NathanielMocca/4v4_game/Assets/War/Slime Enemy - Pixel Art/README.txt

-Hello!
-I'm War, thank you very much for purchasing my asset pack!
+﻿Hello!
+I"m War, thank you very much for purchasing my asset pack!

-I would love to see the project that you'll use my animations on!
+I would love to see the project that you"ll use my animations on!
 You can send them to my twitter, or instagram, @wars_vault.

 If you found the asset pack to your liking, consider leaving a review in the Asset Store!